pconstr/recurrent/README.md

 });
 </pre>

-adding again the same ´taskId´ will reset execution time
+Adding again the same ´taskId´ will reset execution time.

-when the client is not needed any more:
+When the client is not needed any more:

 <pre>
 c.stop();
 </pre>

-recurrent jobs workers
+Recurrent jobs workers
 ----------------------

 <pre>